skyrmionz/agentforceChatLwc/README.md

      - Manage user data via APIs (api)
      - Perform requests at any time (refresh_token, offline_access)
 4. Uncheck other boxes, only check below:
-5. `Enable Client Credentials Flow`: Checked
+   - `Enable Client Credentials Flow`: Checked
-6. `Issue JSON Web Token (JWT)-based access tokens for named users`: Checked
+   - `Issue JSON Web Token (JWT)-based access tokens for named users`: Checked
 7. Save the connected app
 8. Once saved, go and view the Connected App
-   - Press Manage Consumer Details:
+   - Press Manage Consumer Details
-   - Retrieve the and save it for later:
+   - Retrieve these and save it for later:
       - Consumer Key
       - Consumer Secret
+9. After saving the details, press `Manage` at the top of the page
+10. Press `Edit Policies` at the top
+11. Make sure the following is selected:
+   - Permitted Users: `All users may self-authorize`
+   - IP Relaxation: `Relax IP Restrictions`
+   - Client Credentials Flow: (Choose your User)

 ### Step 4: Configure Named Credentials